1820 United States presidential election: Disputes

 On March 9, 1820, Congress had passed a law directing Missouri to hold a convention to form a constitution and a state government.
 This law stated that "the said state, when formed, shall be admitted into the Union, upon an equal footing with the original states, in all respects whatsoever."
 However, when Congress reconvened in November 1820, the admission of Missouri became an issue of contention.
 Proponents claimed that Missouri had fulfilled the conditions of the law and therefore was a state; detractors contended that certain provisions of the Missouri Constitution violated the United States Constitution.

 By the time Congress was due to meet to count the electoral votes from the election, this dispute had lasted over two months.
-The counting raised a ticklish problem: if Congress counted Missouri's votes, that would count as recognition that Missouri was a state; on the other hand, if Congress failed to count Missouri's vote, it would count as recognition that Missouri was not a state.
-Knowing ahead of time that Monroe had won in a landslide and that Missouri's vote would therefore make no difference in the final result, the Senate passed a resolution on February 13, 1821 stating that if a protest were made, there would be no consideration of the matter unless the vote of Missouri would change who would become president.
-Instead, the President of the Senate would announce the final tally twice, once with Missouri included and once with it excluded.
+The counting raised a problem: if Congress counted Missouri's votes, that would count as recognition that Missouri was a state; on the other hand, if Congress failed to count Missouri's vote, it would count as recognition that Missouri was not a state.
+Knowing ahead of time that Monroe had won in a landslide and that Missouri's vote would therefore make no difference in the final result, the Senate passed a resolution on February 13, 1821, stating that if a protest were made, there would be no consideration of the matter unless the vote of Missouri would change who would become president.
+Instead, the president of the Senate would announce the final tally twice, once with Missouri included and once with it excluded.

 The next day this resolution was introduced in the full House.
 After a lively debate, it was passed.
 Nonetheless, during the counting of the electoral votes on February 14, 1821, an objection was raised to the votes from Missouri by Representative Arthur Livermore of New Hampshire.
 He argued that since Missouri had not yet officially become a state, it had no right to cast any electoral votes.
 Immediately, Representative John Floyd of Virginia argued that Missouri's votes must be counted.
 Chaos ensued, and order was restored only with the counting of the vote as per the resolution and then adjournment for the day.